Facebook Pixel

 If you’re wondering when to travel to get the best look at the fields before tourist season, we recommend making the trip the last week of June or first week of July.
 The lavender will be in bloom, but you will avoid most of the tourists who make the trip later in the summer.

-Where to see the lavender fields of Provence
+Where to See The Lavender Fields of Provence

 • St Paul de Mausole

-The Region Outside of Lavender Season?
+The Region Beyond Lavender Season

 TripUSAFrance’s advice on when to visit Provence

 Provence is an incredible region to visit, no matter what time of the year it is.
 We hope that you have enough information now to know when the best time to see the lavender fields is and perhaps make a trip to this beautiful place in France whenever your heart desires.
-We can’t wait to see you here.
+We can’t wait to see you here!

 Want to travel to Southern France like a local?